FuzzifiED/FuzzifiED.jl/docs/src/tutorial.md

 1. [`tutorial_ising.jl`](https://github.com/FuzzifiED/FuzzifiED.jl/blob/main/examples/tutorial_ising.jl) — the ED code that uses the built-in models.
 2. [`tutorial_ising_primitive.jl`](https://github.com/FuzzifiED/FuzzifiED.jl/blob/main/examples/tutorial_ising_primitive.jl) — The ED code that uses only the core functions.
 3. [`tutorial_ising_dmrg.jl`](https://github.com/FuzzifiED/FuzzifiED.jl/blob/main/examples/tutorial_ising_dmrg.jl) — the DMRG code that converts the format into ITensor.
-4. [`tutorial_ising_dmrg_easysweep.jl`](https://github.com/FuzzifiED/FuzzifiED.jl/blob/main/examples/tutorial_ising_dmrg_easysweep.jl) — the DMRG code that uses the EasySweep extension.
+4. [`tutorial_ising_dmrg_easysweep.jl`](https://github.com/FuzzifiED/FuzzifiED.jl/blob/main/examples/tutorial_ising_dmrg_easysweep.jl) — the DMRG code that uses the Easy-Sweep extension.

 The examples can be found in the directory [`examples`](https://github.com/FuzzifiED/FuzzifiED.jl/tree/main/examples).
-We also append in the end [a list of given examples](@ref List-of-examples) at the end of the page.
+We also append in the end [a list of given examples](@ref List-of-Examples) at the end of the page.

 ## ED with FuzzifiED